the joe

 Defining “Two Eggs, Cooked Any Style”

 When you dine with us at The Original Pancake House, you’ll notice that many dishes on our menu come with your choice of two eggs, cooked any style.
 You probably know that “two eggs, any style” is a very popular offering at most breakfast restaurants.
 And you probably know exactly how you prefer your eggs cooked.
-But what about all the other styles of cooking eggs, including what is a basted egg?
+But what about all the other different types of cooked eggs, including what is a basted egg?
 Do you know what those mean?
 Allow us to eggsplain.

 What Is A Basted Egg: Understanding The Deliciousness Of A Perfectly Basted EggOver Easy – Fried on one side and then flipped and cooked briefly on the other side so that the white is not cooked through, and the yolk is still runny.